ralphsaunders/ralphsaunders.co.uk/content/jquery-is-dead/jQuery is dead.md

 Over the past twelve months it seems there’s been a surge in the usage of javascript frameworks.
 Everyone and their mother seems to be rolling out one of the many choices in their web builds.
 Whether it’s [AngularJS](https://angularjs.org/), [React](https://facebook.github.io/react/), or [Ember.js](http://emberjs.com/); every front-end developer seems to be hot under the collar about feature X in framework Y.

 And why wouldn’t they be?
 Frameworks are a wonderful paradise of structured code, proven abstractions, and community support.
-No longer will the front-end developer have to trawl through some imposters jQuery DOM-bound spaghetti searching for that illusive function that sets the entire page in motion  &mdash; yes page, not component.
+No longer will the front-end developer have to trawl through some imposter’s jQuery DOM-bound spaghetti searching for that illusive function that sets the entire page in motion  &mdash; yes page, not component.

 Or so I thought.